UTSA Behavioral Concerns Assistance

 Electronic reporting of concerning behavior does not preempt other existing methods of reporting problematic behavior.
 Suspected violations of law may be reported to UTSAPD.
 The UTSA Police Department provides a 24-hour telephone line (210-458-4242) that also may be used to report a threat of violence or concerning behavior.
 This number should NOT be used for emergency situations.
 Any person reporting an emergency on campus should call 911 from a UTSA phone or 458-4911 from a cell phone or other non-UTSA phone immediately.

-Also, routine Student Code of Conduct violations should still be referred to Student Judicial Affairs.
-For tips on dealing with disruptive students, faculty and staff may refer to this guide prepared by the Student Judicial Affairs' staff.
+Also, routine Student Code of Conduct violations should still be referred to Student Conduct and Community Standards.
+For tips on dealing with disruptive students, faculty and staff may refer to this guide prepared by the Student Conduct and Community Standards' staff.

 The UTSA Counseling Services offers online tips for community members who might be dealing with someone in crisis.
 They also outline how a community member may refer a student for counseling.
 For students that are in crisis after hours, Counseling Services offers phone consultations with their on-call clinician as well as offering a resource list with phone contacts, should they be needed.
 You can also contact the UTSAPD at anytime with your concerns.

 For Faculty and Staff who have benefits privileges, The University provides an Employee Assistance Program, accessible through Human Resources, which is a confidential benefit that includes short term assessments, counseling, prevention/education, crisis intervention and referrals.

 If you are uncertain about what you need to do and wish to speak directly to a staff member about the behavior that you find concerning, please contact, during regular business hours, one of the following individuals: